Digital illustration of bacteria with glowing signals, depicting quorum sensing in microbial communication.

 They help bacteria to tolerate the environmental pressure in treatment plants and prepare an environment where bacteria can thrive.

 In the initial stages of research, mutated bacterial strains were produced by removing the QS signal.
-It showed that bacteria ruptured the biofilm.

-Later, an AHL signal molecule was added where biofilm was stabilized.
-Further studies showed that the right amount of AHLs can boost communication among the bacterial population and improve the pollutant removal process.
+Further studies have shown that the optimal amount of AHLs can enhance communication among the bacterial population and improve the pollutant removal process.

 Today, due to population explosion, rapid urbanization, and massive industrialization, sewage treatment plants are under undue stress.

-Thus, there is an urgent need for innovative solutions based on the latest scientific studies and discoveries like Quorum Sensing.
+Thus, there is an urgent need for innovative solutions based on the latest scientific studies and discoveries, like Quorum Sensing.

-Cleanmaxx is one such solution that is effective for wastewater treatment.
 It consists of a highly powerful blend of heterogeneous microbes capable of degrading pollutants into simple compounds.

-Micro-encapsulated in powder form, it promotes high biomass generation and accelerates COD/BOD reduction.
-One of the highlights of Cleanmaxx is that it can sense, adapt, and treat wastewater effectively, and therefore, it is used in a wide spectrum of industries.
+One of the highlights of Cleanmaxx is that it can sense, adapt, and treat wastewater effectively; therefore, it is used in a wide range of industries.

 More resources on wastewater treatment: